Wood Burning Fireplaces

 This page is about installing a NEW wood fireplace.
 If you are upgrading or modernizing an existing fireplace, please go to Fireplace Inserts.

-THERE’S NOTHING LIKE A WOOD FIRE
+THERE’S NOTHING LIKE A WOOD BURNING FIREPLACE

 The days of draughty, dirty, hard-to-light wood fireplaces are long gone.
 (Unless you already own one.
 In which case, you might want to check out the Wood Fireplace Inserts.)

-New wood-burning fireplaces can be incredibly efficient.
+New wood burning fireplaces can be incredibly efficient.
 They’re available in quite a variety of styles and sizes.
 Most now use outside air for combustion.
 They can help heat your home and all now have smart flue systems to prevent warm household air from escaping up the chimney (when the fireplace is not in use).